meet our animals

 The smallest of our geese, she hangs back until the coast is clear.

-Calm and composed, Bridgette prefers sticking close to the group and keeping things orderly.
+Bridgette prefers sticking close to the group and keeping things orderly.
+When new people arrive at the Ranch, she's right behind Eric to meet them.

 Eric is watchful and steady, moving with purpose across the pasture.
 If he's not following Mike's every move, he is guarding the ladies.